Cheapest

 At the moment, other bicycles, be it boxed or full assembled, are not able to be booked onto the services.
 Whilst there is no weight limit for baggage, it is expected that you should be able to carry and store your luggage in a safe manner.
 It is therefore requested that your bags are no longer than 85cm at the widest point.
 The only pets that are allowed on the Eurostar are guidance and assistance dogs, with other pets not being permitted.
 All the trains have space for wheelchair bookings too, so you can travel with ease if you have a disability.
 Eurostar will also ensure that there is a ramp for you to get on and off the train when you need to.
 You can request special assistance by calling ahead by at least 48h before your journey.

-It’s easy to find cheap tickets from London to Amsterdam, providing you know where to look.
+It’s easy to find cheap tickets for trains from London to Amsterdam, providing you know where to look.
 Begin you search as early as possible, as this will give you a better chance of finding early bird tickets.
 With tickets normally going on sale around 180 days before they depart, you should be able to find a good value fare if you start your search early.

 Occasionally Eurostar have offers too, whereby they provide a select amount of cheap tickets to customers on a first come first served basis.
 So it’s a good idea to stay up to date with their offers via social media.
 If you are flexible around your travel date, then this may also help you find a cheaper ticket.
 For instance, travelling a day either side of your desired travel date may be much cheaper for you.